OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation-sso-quickstart/csharp_dotnetcore/BotConversationSsoQuickstart/README.md

      - `{{TODO: MicrosoftAppId}}` - Generated from Step 1 while doing AAd app registration in Azure portal.
      - `{{ TODO: ClientSecret}}` - Generated from Step 1, also referred to as Client secret
      - `{{ TODO: ConnectionName}}` - Generated from Step 1, Connection Setting.
+     - `MicrosoftAppType` - Set this as MultiTenant to if your bot is supported on multiple tenants; SingleTenant otherwise.
+     - `MicrosoftAppTenantId` - Set your tenantId here if you are using single tenant app registration.

   - If you are using Visual Studio
     - Launch Visual Studio